Star Wars: The Card Game

 Unit damage: Deal one point of damage per unit damage icon to an opposing unit in the same combat.
 If a unit takes an amount of damage equal to its hit points, it is destroyed.

 Blast damage: When it strikes, an attacking unit may deal one point of damage per blast damage icon to the attacked objective.
 If an objective takes damage equal to its damage capacity, it is destroyed.

 It pays to win the higher ground, and the player who gains the edge may earn benefits beyond the right to strike first.
 The player with the edge may also gain the upper hand with additional, situational combat icons.
 White combat icons like the unit damage on the AT-ST shown above are activated when you have the edge.
 Black combat icons always trigger, whether you have the edge or not.

 The edge battles of Star Wars: The Card Game ensure that no cards in a player’s hand are ever without value.
 The dramatic tactical advantages won by the player with the edge may sometimes grant more worth to a card in a player’s hand than it would have on the table.
 As light and dark side players look for every weakness they can find in their enemies' defenses, they’ll develop clever strategies to draw cards out of each other’s hands prior to key edge battles.
 Just like in the movies, you may find your foe full of surprises, and to win the edge you’ll need to master the vital skills of hand management.

-Finally, at the end of each turn players enter the Force phase, where they seek to sway the balance of the Force by committing their units to the light side or the dark side.
+Finally, at the end of each turn, players enter the Force phase, where they seek to sway the balance of the Force by committing their units to the light side or the dark side.
 Committed units add their Force icons to the Force struggle, and the player with more committed Force icons flips the game’s Force card in his side’s favor.
 However, such commitment to the Force comes with a burden, and when a unit committed to the Force strikes in combat during subsequent rounds, it receives two focus tokens instead of one.

 The Future You See